LUPAMBULUS

 Position: Installation in front of the portal of the sacristy

-At the center is a wooden sculpture of Saint Wolfgang from the 16th century, which was acquired after a long search.
-As an authentic "representative", this sculpture - "Lupambulus" - takes over the lost historical imagery that was used by the faithful in the church in the 16th century.
-In a first step, the wooden sculpture was analyzed from an art historical perspective and then became the starting point for various experiments to convey new "images" into the present.
-To this end, the work was examined radiologically and involved as a representative in a systemic constellation work.
+At the center is a wooden sculpture of Saint Wolfgang from the 16th century, which was acquired after a lengthy search.
+As an authentic "representative", this sculpture - as "Lupambulus" - represents the lost historical imagery that was used by the faithful in the church in the 16th century.
+In a first step, the wooden sculpture was analyzed from an art historical perspective and then became the starting point for various experiments to transmit new "images" into the present.
+To this end, the work was examined radiologically and involved in systemic constellation work.

 "X-Ray" radiological examinations